Toltoys Trains

 Photo Nickolas Te Paa - NZ

 Road Junction - similar to railway turnout, but with the two ends parallel like a divided road.
-Double-sided Road bridge ramp.
+Double-sided

 Same style as the railway bridge ramp